cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 ### Positive

-* names will be shorter
+* names will be shorter and more concise
+* all transactions will be at least 12 bytes shorter (`_sdk.x`, `.v1`, `Msg`
+get removed from `sdk.Msg` message names)
 * `.proto` file imports can be more standard (without `"third_party/proto" in the path)

 ### Negative

-* some proto names will diverge from their go names or the go names will have to change (ex. `MsgSend` vs `Send`)
+* some proto names will diverge from their go names, or the go names will have to change (ex. `MsgSend` vs `Send`)

 ### Neutral

-* `.proto`  files will need to be moved into a top-level `proto/` directory
+* `.proto`  files will need to be reorganized and refactored

 ## References